 The monumentality of St. Peter's Basilica attracts millions of visitors who pass through Rome every year.
-In addition to its majestic structure and its spectacular Dome, its basement holds some rooms worth visiting: the tombs and sarcophagi of the main Popes of the Catholic Church and the Apostle St. Peter.
+In addition to its majestic structure and its spectacular Dome, its basement holds rooms worth visiting: the tombs and sarcophagi of the main Popes of the Catholic Church.

-How to buy tickets to the Crypts and the Vatican Necropolis
+How to buy tickets to the Vatican Crypts and the Vatican Necropolis

 In fact, the capacity for the Necropolis is so limited that you have to make a request in advance to access them on a guided tour.
 To visit the Necropolis you have two options:

 1. on your own: by contacting by email the Vatican department in charge of managing them(scavi.va or present yourself at the Excavations Office at the south entrance (left side), outside the colonnade of St. Peter's Square.
 If you do it by email, enter the number of people you want to take the guided tour and on what dates and they will reply with the price and directions for the tour.

 2. With an official guide: Only official guides can make a visit to the catacombs.
 In this link you have the cheapest option and, moreover, in English.
 It is the easiest option and the one that assures you a place if you do it well in advance, since there is a limited capacity of only 250 people per day.